Dragon Challenge

-When Islands of Adventure opened on May 28, 1999, the ride was called Dueling Dragons and was located in The Lost Continent area with the two trains named Fire and Ice.
-After a renovation period, the attraction reopened in mid-March 2010, and was officially renamed as Dragon Challenge with The Wizarding World of Harry Potter grand opening on June 18, 2010.
+The ride debuted as Dueling Dragons during the grand opening of Islands of Adventure on May 28, 1999.
+It was located in The Lost Continent area, and the dueling trains were named Fire and Ice.
+After a renovation period, the attraction reopened in March 2010.
+It was renamed Dragon Challenge for The Wizarding World of Harry Potter grand opening on June 18, 2010.

 During much of the ride's history, the trains were dispatched simultaneously, creating three near-miss encounters along the courses.
-However, after two injuries related to loose objects hitting riders on the other coaster, the roller coasters were dispatched separately.

-In July 2017, Universal Orlando officials announced that Dragon Challenge would close on September 4, 2017.
-The coasters had reached the end of their service life, and the park demolished the two coasters to make way for a new attraction, Hagrid's Magical Creatures Motorbike Adventure, which opened on June 13, 2019.
+Multiple incidents in 2011 involving injuries to riders, who were hit with loose objects, resulted in an operational change to dispatch trains separately to avoid close encounters.
+Universal Orlando officials, citing that the ride had reached the end of its service life, made the decision to close Dragon Challenge permanently on September 4, 2017.
+Hagrid's Magical Creatures Motorbike Adventure opened in its place in 2019, leaving The Incredible Hulk Coaster as the only remaining Bolliger and Mabillard roller coaster at Islands of Adventure.

 History

 Dueling Dragons (1999–2010)

 In 1997, it was announced that Dueling Dragons would be a part of a new second theme park at the Universal Orlando Resort, Islands of Adventure.
 The new ride would be a unique dueling inverted roller coaster by Bolliger & Mabillard.
 It would be placed in a fairy tale-themed land known as the Lost Continent.
 The coaster would be situated in the Merlinwood area.
-Dueling Dragons was completed on time for the opening of Islands of Adventure on May 28, 1999.
+Dueling Dragons was completed on time, debuting with the premiere of Islands of Adventure on May 28, 1999.
 At the time, it was the only fully inverted dueling roller coaster in the world.
 The ride was themed to two dueling dragons.
 The queue was decorated as a ruined castle that the two dragons destroyed.
 Once the riders arrived at the station, they chose which of the two coasters they would like to experience, the Fire dragon or the Ice dragon.
-The original name for Dueling Dragons was going to be "Merlin's Dueling Dragons," and the dragons both had names; Blizzrock for the blue dragon, and Pyrock for the red dragon.
+The original name for Dueling Dragons was going to be "Merlin's Duelling Dragons," and the dragons both had names; Blizzrock for the blue dragon, and Pyrock for the red dragon.